Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 2. Run the `Environment Setup` section of the notebook to install the packages necessary for running the code.

-3. Proceed to the section that you want to run and follow the instructions provided in the notebook.
+3. Proceed to the appropriate section and follow the instructions provided in the notebook.

 ## 4. Results Storage

-After successfully running the above scripts in the inference folder, you should see the entity linking results in the `data` folder.
+After successfully running the above scripts in the inference folder, you should see the entity-linking results in the `data` folder.
 The data will be in `csv.gz` and `csv` format.
 The various Facebook results, for instance, are as follows:

 - [**`entity_linking_results_fb22.csv.gz`**](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_linking_results_fb22.csv.gz): Ad ID - text field level political entity detection results.
 Detected entities in each textual variable (e.g., disclaimer, creative boides, detected OCR text) are stored in a list.
 Each textual variable can have multiple detected entities or no detected entities.
 Entities are represented by their WMPIDs, which are WMP's unique identifiers for political figures.
 - [**`entity_linking_results_fb22_notext.csv.gz`**](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_linking_results_fb22_notext.csv.gz): This file drops the text column from `entity_linking_results_fb22.csv.gz` for space saving purpose (see below preview table as an example).
-- [**`detected_entities_fb22.csv.gz`**](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/detected_entities_fb22.csv.gz): A compact ad ID level entity linking results file.
+- [**`detected_entities_fb22.csv.gz`**](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/detected_entities_fb22.csv.gz): A compact ad ID level entity-linking results file.
 It concatenated all detected entities (given by `entity_linking_results_fb22.csv.gz`) from all textual fields of each ad ID.
-- [**`detected_entities_fb22_for_ad_tone.csv.gz`**](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/detected_entities_fb22_for_ad_tone.csv.gz): Filtered entity linking results (compared to `detected_entities_fb22.csv.gz`) prepared as input for [ad tone detection](https://github.com/Wesleyan-Media-Project/ad_tone) (a downstream classification task).
+- [**`detected_entities_fb22_for_ad_tone.csv.gz`**](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/detected_entities_fb22_for_ad_tone.csv.gz): Filtered entity-linking results (compared to `detected_entities_fb22.csv.gz`) prepared as input for [ad tone detection](https://github.com/Wesleyan-Media-Project/ad_tone) (a downstream classification task).
 It excluded detected entities from page names and disclaimers and aggregated text field level results to ad ID level (see [this script](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/inference/03_combine_results.R)).

-Here is an example of the entity linking results [facebook/data/entity_linking_results_fb22.csv.gz](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_linking_results_fb22.csv.gz):
+Here is an example of the entity-linking results [facebook/data/entity_linking_results_fb22.csv.gz](https://github.com/Wesleyan-Media-Project/entity_linking_2022/blob/main/facebook/data/entity_linking_results_fb22.csv.gz):

 | text                                                  | text_detected_entities | text_start | text_end | ad_id  | field            |
 | ----------------------------------------------------- | ---------------------- | ---------- | -------- | ------ | ---------------- |